 It always seems that I say “we need to visit that next year” only to find out there there never will be a next year.
-This was what happened last spring when I told my husband that we needed to go to Ligonier Beach that summer.
+This was what happened last spring when I told my family that we needed to go to Ligonier Beach that summer.
 However, before the season even began, major flooding struck the area.

 Even before the flooding, Ligonier Beach was struggling.
 The owners were filing for bankruptcy, so when the flooding took out the pool’s two pump houses and a furnace it was disastrous.

 The Heyday of Ligonier Beach